The Real Housewives of Beverly Hills season 4: Synopsis

 Glanville continues to move into her new home and her mom arrives from Sacramento to help her settle in.
 At Gebbia's luncheon Glanville brings up the tabloids in regards to Kyle's marriage.
 At a circus school with Kim, Glanville reveals she believes Kyle is calling her a bully in the tabloids.
 During a day of shopping, Glanville reveals to Vanderpump that her and Gebbia had kissed.
 In Palm Springs, Glanville reveals to all the ladies about the kiss, which Gebbia isn't happy about and later, Glanville provokes Giraud de Ohoven by calling her a bunch of names which results to Glanville getting into an argument with Kyle.
 During the trip, Foster insists on the Kyle and Glanville resolving their issues, which result in Kyle leaving the table in tears.
-Still on the trip, Glanville receives an unexpected phone calls and is informed her beloved dog is missing.
+Still on the trip, Glanville receives an unexpected phone call and is informed her beloved dog is missing.
 Glanville in infuriated after Giraud de Ohoven relates it to her.
 During a fine-dining night at Fosters, Glanville begins to insult Giraud de Ohoven.
 Glanville is confronted by Giraud de Ohoven at Vanderpump's restaurant, which involved a lot of swearing and leaves Vanderpump's staff in awe.
 After drinking and pole-dancing, Glanville arrives nauseous at Kim's luau for he daughter's leaving for college.
 Glanville takes a trip to Sacramento to promote her book, but invites Foster along as she is nervous about seeing her estranged father.
 Glanville who has grown closer to Kyle, reveals to both Richards sisters that is having doubts with her friendship with Vanderpump and they all discuss that Vanderpump isn't easy to be friends with.
 At Foster's going away party for her daughter, Glanville begins to a void Vanderpump.
 Glanville and Foster confront Vanderpump on their feeling in Puerto Rico, which doesn't go well resulting in both Vanderpump and her husband leaving.
 At the Beverly Hills 100th anniversary, Glanville once again confronts Vanderpump which results in some honest truth that may prevent the friendship from moving forward.
 With the ending of the friendship, Glanville is emotional as she has also lost the friendship with Vanderpump's husband.